this-is-envy/settlers/Notes.md

 - [Catlike Coding](https://catlikecoding.com/unity/tutorials/hex-map/) &mdash; Unity centric (and old versions at that) but goes into many aspects of dealing with hex maps.
 Probably some relevant info and CLC is a great resource in general.

+### Coordinate systems
+Godot's coordinate system situation is currently mostly jank but [TestCoords.gd](./Scratch/TestCoords.gd) has a demo project that converts clicks into tile coordinates without getting messed up by node or viewport offsets.

+Using Godot's `Stacked` layout the tiles use an `even-r` coordinate system.

 ## Initial Design Thoughts

 ### Map Metadata